josejnra/apache-spark/README.md

              --conf spark.sql.parquet.compression.codec=snappy \ # Compression codec used when writing Parquet files.
 Acceptable values include: none, uncompressed, snappy, gzip, lzo, brotli, lz4, zstd.
              --conf spark.sql.shuffle.partitions=200 \ # The default number of partitions to use when shuffling data for joins or aggregations.
              --conf spark.sql.adaptive.enabled=true \ # Enable adaptive query execution, which re-optimizes the query plan in the middle of query execution, based on accurate runtime statistics.
 (Fixing skew) Default: false
+             --conf spark.sql.sources.partitionOverwriteMode=static \ # Currently support 2 modes: static and dynamic.
+In static mode, Spark deletes all the partitions that match the partition specification in the INSERT statement, before overwriting.
+In dynamic mode, Spark doesn't delete partitions ahead, and only overwrite those partitions that have data written into it at runtime.
              --conf spark.yarn.maxAppAttempts=1 \ # Number of attempts on executing an application on YARN.
 ```